rickymoorhouse/track-school-guidance/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings.md

 Shielded and clinically vulnerable children and young people
 ------------------------------------------------------------

-For the vast majority of children and young people, coronavirus is a mild illness.
+For the vast majority of children and young people, coronavirus (COVID-19) is a mild illness.
 Children and young people (0 to 18 years of age) who have been [classed as clinically extremely vulnerable due to pre-existing medical conditions](https://www.gov.uk/government/publications/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19/covid-19-guidance-on-protecting-people-most-likely-to-get-unwell-from-coronavirus-shielding-young-peoples-version){.govuk-link}
 have been advised to shield.
 We do not expect these children to be attending school or college, and they should continue to be supported at home as much as possible.
-Clinically vulnerable (but not clinically extremely vulnerable) people are those considered to be at a higher risk of severe illness from coronavirus.
+Clinically vulnerable (but not clinically extremely vulnerable) people are those considered to be at a higher risk of severe illness from coronavirus (COVID-19).
 A small minority of children will fall into this category, and parents should follow medical advice if their child is in this category.

 Shielded and clinically vulnerable adults
 -----------------------------------------